-- An experienced Project and Programme Manager, qualified PRINCE2 practitioner, specialising in healthcare projects and with experience in transport, environmental and economic regeneration fields.
+- An experienced Project and Programme Manager, PRINCE2 practitioner, specialising in healthcare projects and with experience in transport, energy and economic regeneration.

-- An excellent communicator, able to provide a high level of professionalism and ensure the achievement of project targets and business objectives.
+- An excellent communicator, able to bring stakeholders together and deliver projects with a high level of professionalism to achieve business objectives.

-- Able to lead major procurement, including under EU public sector law.
+- Able to lead major procurement exercises under EU public sector procurement law.